BlockDevsUnited/BasicFrontEndTutorial/README.md

    - https://blog.b9lab.com/when-we-first-built-our-faucet-we-deployed-it-on-the-morden-testnet-70bfbf4e317e
    - https://ipfs.io/ipfs/QmVAwVKys271P5EQyEfVSxm7BJDKWt42A2gHvNmxLjZMps/

-- Instal a http server.
-Use any you like, but we reccomend a simple python instance for beginners:
+- Install a http server.
+Use any you like, but we recommend a simple python instance for beginners:
   - Install NPM ([Download and Instructions](https://www.npmjs.com/))
   - Install python (version 3) (with NPM in a terminal/command prompt):
     ```bash